José Pascual de Zayas y Chacón: Peninsular War

 at Medina de Rioseco.
 The defeat, due mainly to the lack of co-ordination between the two military commanders, was mitigated only by Zayas' strategic retreat towards Salamanca.

 The following August Zayas was promoted to colonel.
 With the Supreme Central Junta's lack of confidence in Cuesta, the Army of Castile was dissolved and what remained, including Zayas, was incorporated into the newly formed Army of the Centre, led by Castaños.

 Zayas was again on the losing side, the following November, at Tudela and, again, at Bubierca.

 In December, what was left of the Army of the Centre, now under the orders of the Duke of the Infantado, Pedro de Alcántara Álvarez de Toledo, regrouped in Cuenca, with Zayas participating at Tarancón, the first time these troops were able to score a major victory by repeling several French cavalry attacks.

 With Cuesta rehabilitated and appointed commander of the Army of Estremadura, he requested the services of Zayas who, at the beginning of January 1809, was given the command of the Jaen Regiment which fought at Mesas de Ibor (17 March 1809), and covered the Army of Estremadura's retreat from said battle.

 He was again wounded, this time at Medellín (March 1809), while leading an attack on an enemy battery.

-Promoted to brigadier the following month, Zayas was given command of the Army of Estremadura's vanguard.

-Zayas fought at Talavera (July 1809), following which he was promoted to field marshal.
+Promoted to brigadier the following month, Zayas was given command of the Army of Estremadura's vanguard, at the head of which he fought at Talavera (July 1809), and following which he was promoted to field marshal.

-The following September, the vanguard commanded by Zayas, by now considered the army's best unit, was incorporated into the Army of the Centre and would participate at Ocaña (November 1809) where, despite the routing of the Spanish forces, Zayas' vanguard was able to cover the disordered retreat.
+The following September, the vanguard commanded by Zayas, by now considered the army's best unit, was incorporated into the Army of the Centre and would participate at Ocaña (November 1809) where, despite the routing of the Spanish forces, Zayas' vanguard was able to cover the disorderly retreat.